 RAGS TO RICHES

 Which of these local makers do you support?
 Have you bought a bag from any of these brands?
-Do you know of other local bag makers that support sustainable fashion?
+Do you know of other local bag makers that support slow fashion?
 If yes, please do share, and I’ll gladly update this post.